 - the cost of managing your tax affairs

-- income protection insurance (if it's not through super)
+- income protection insurance (if it's not paid through your super fund)

 - gifts and donations to organisations that are endorsed by the ATO as deductible gift recipients

-Keep receipts using myDeductions and make it easier to do your tax return. myDeductions allows you to record deductions including work-related expenses, gifts and donations, interest and dividends.
+Keep receipts using the myDeductions tool in the ATO app and make it easier to do your tax return. myDeductions allows you to record deductions including work-related expenses, gifts and donations, interest and dividends.
 It also lets you store photos of receipts and record car trips.

 Get help from a registered tax agent